Habitat for Humanity: Jacksonville

-US Navy sailors along with volunteers working on a home in Jacksonville, Florida.

 Habitat for Humanity of Jacksonville (called HabiJax), is one of the larger affiliates of Habitat for Humanity (HFH) in the United States.
 Habijax was named the eighth-largest homebuilder in the United States by Builder magazine for 2009.
 HabiJax in 2023 marked 35 years of service and has provided homes to over 2,300 families.

 History

 The HabiJax affiliate was founded in 1988 by nine unnamed representatives from congregations in Jacksonville.
 Initial funding was secured from the Jessie Ball duPont Fund.
 Their first project was a house donated by the South Jacksonville Presbyterian Church that was moved, setup and rehabilitated for the first HabiJax homeowner family.

+The plan

+New homes are not the only service that Habijax provides.
+In targeted neighborhoods, the nonprofit also performs home repairs, weatherization, and rehabilitation for clients, as well as housing counseling.
+As of 2012, they had helped over 7,500 families.

+Local cooperation

+The Episcopal Church of Our Saviour has been a supporter since 1994 and their crew works on several homes each year.

+Volunteers include U.S. Navy sailors who volunteer when their ship is in port.
+Every Thursday, between 10 and 20 sailors from the USS Gettysburg (CG-64) would work on a build site, doing whatever needed to be done.

+Fairway Oaks

+The Jimmy Carter Work Project constructed the Fairway Oaks community of 85 new single-family homes in 17 days.
+The Northeast Florida Builders Association (NEFBA), together with their building members and 10,000 volunteers were joined by former President Carter and Rosalynn, former HUD Secretary Jack Kemp, Habitat founders Linda and Millard Fuller, Jaguars owners Delores and Wayne Weaver and Mayor John Delaney in September, 2000 to complete the project.